Pierce County roadsides will get their annual makeover this spring and summer.

 Workers will also mow, cut brush and trim trees along roads during the spring and summer.
 The work, which will be carried out weather permitting, is part of Pierce County’s integrated roadside vegetation management program.

-“Properly maintained roadsides improve safety for motorists and pedestrians,” said Bruce Wagner, Pierce County Public Works and Utilities road maintenance manager.
+“Our county roads need to be neat and free of obstacles for the safety of motorists and pedestrians,” said Bruce Wagner, Pierce County Public Works and Utilities road maintenance manager.

 The annual maintenance also reduces fire danger, optimizes storm water drainage, helps control noxious weeds and non-native plants, and promotes native plant growth.